biocarl/til-biocarl/README.md

 -   Streaming replication
     -   Each shard will have replicated tables from other shards (shardman us doing this)

-# 📅 09.03.2021 What you can do with LightStep

--   Terms
--   **ingress operations**: the first operations handling external requests from outside that service (starting out a trace)
--   **egress operations**: are those operations that call out to external services (ending the trace of a single service)

-# 📅 09.03.2021 Basics of distributed tracing
+# 📅 09.03.2021 tracing: Basics of distributed tracing
 -   Why?
   -   increasingly more distributed infrastructures
--   microserver in isolation are easy to manage and understand but complexity arsises when interaction with its environment (distributed computing)
+  -   microservices in isolation are easy to manage and understand but complexity arises with interaction with its environment (distributed computing)
   -   need for increasing visibility across teams
--   indentify bottlenecks in the system (adaptive paging)
+  -   identify bottlenecks in the system (e.g. adaptive paging in Zalando)
     -   global health of the system/detect root cause of a problem in a system
 -   What?
   -   is tracing a request accross multiple systems
   -   tracing is a bunch of log messages which can be correlated together through a correlation id
   -   distributed tracing starts with one request and following the flow other systems will do operations on it resulting in other traces, which itself is segmented in spans, unique actitivies performed by the system
   -   spans can fork into child spans (for instance parallel processes) resulting in a span tree which in its totality represents the whole trace
 - Components
   -   **Instrumentation**: The process of collecting data (a lot of automated tools)
   -   **Trace context**: You need a unique ID passed along with timestamp to reconstruct the order
   -   A trace contains
       -   spans (with component, operation, duration, other metadata)
       -   errors
   -   **Analysis and visualization**: Frontend of telling the story of one trace.
 Standards like Opentracing/OpenCensus create a interface between metric collection (instrumentation) and frontend/analysis solutions
--   Observability: \"Observability lets you understand why something is wrong, compared with monitoring, which simply tells you when something is wrong.\"
+  -   Observability: "Observability lets you understand why something is wrong, compared with monitoring, which simply tells you when something is wrong."
   -   Adaptive Paging
     -   if there is one service down you will have a christmas tree (all components fire alarms), all incident teams will try to solve the issue but usually only one team can solve this (creates alarm fatigue)
     -   solution, page the team closest to the problem
+-   **ingress operations**: the first operations handling external requests from outside that service (starting out a trace)
+-   **egress operations**: are those operations that call out to external services (ending the trace of a single service)

-# 📅 25.02.2021 Database concepts
+# 📅 25.02.2021 postgres: General concepts

--   Views
--   is a named query, usually combines several base tables but does not store extra data (vs materialized view)
+-   Views := A named query, usually combines several base tables but does not store extra data (vs materialized view)
--   usefull to wrap complex queries
+  -   useful to wrap complex queries
     -   good for granting users only a subset of different base tables
     -   consistent abstraction layers even if underlaying base tables change
--   Store procedures
--   Some kind of functions you can define to do complex operations in a batch
+-   Stored procedures := Some kind of functions you can define to do complex operations in a batch
   -   you can define control flows like if etc.
--   Elasticity
--   describes the flexibility how a distributed database can adapt to changes
+-   Elasticity := Describes the flexibility how a distributed database can adapt to changes
   -   changes could be adding/removing nodes or data models (which is rather fix for relational databases)

 # 📅 23.02.2021 Sharding and Foreign Data Wrapper in Postgres

--   Theory
--   Is just a view to a external table, but looks like a local table
+-   Sharding is just a view to a external table, but looks like a local table
 -   Parameters required:
     -   foreign server
     -   user mapping